sancarn/awesome-vba/README.md

 ### UI Ribbon

-* [Ron de Bruin - Ribbons/QAT](https://www.rondebruin.nl/win/section2.htm) - A leading resource for information/samples on developing custom ribbons.
+* [Ron de Bruin - Ribbons/QAT](https://www.rondebruin.nl/win/section2.htm) - A leading resource for information/samples on developing custom ribbons and context menus.
+* [Office MSO Icons](http://www.spreadsheet1.com/office-excel-ribbon-imagemso-icons-gallery-page-01.html) - Ribbon icons can often use one of the 1500 (3 pages on this site) MSO icons wich pre-exist in Office applications.

 ### UI Userforms